BPC-157 for Endurance and Testosterone: What to Know

 Animal studies suggest BPC-157 is extremely safe—even at high doses, no toxicity was observed [(Sikiric et al., 2018)].
 No significant side effects have been reported anecdotally, but as always, it’s not FDA-approved and is sold as a research compound .

 If you’re considering it, talk with a knowledgeable provider—especially if you’re also tracking hormone levels.
+As with any supplement or peptide, discuss BPC-157 dosage and safety with a knowledgeable provider before use.

 Jere, S. W., et al. (2013).
 The healing-promoting properties of BPC 157 in vascular and soft tissue repair.
 Current Pharmaceutical Design.